Crystal-Labs-Software/Fit2Go/README.md

 # Fit2Go
-Fitness application with step counter.
+Fitness application for Android with step counter.